tomasmax/fullstack-nextjs-trpc-db/README.md

 ## Scalability of the Solution

 The current implementation with `react-virtualized` provides good client-side scalability for rendering large lists of posts.
-Otherwise when a lot of posts were loaded into the DOM the web interactivity was very slow. https://github.com/bvaughn/react-virtualized/blob/master/docs/List.md
+Otherwise when a lot of posts were loaded into the DOM the web interactivity was very slow.
+Infinite scroll is used. https://github.com/bvaughn/react-virtualized/blob/master/docs/List.md

+It's more difficult to handle user interactions, as we need to keep track of the height of the rows in this case, but this

 ## Web Performance